Gender differences; critical to the success of every marriage.

 Many couples during counselling tell us what they think their roles in marriage should be, but none has asked why it should be so; nor asked if it has impacted the marriage positively or negatively.

-- Should the man pay all the bills alone?
+- Is it the duty of the man to pay all the bills?

 - Should a man feel that he is doing his wife/family a favour because he helped out in the house chores?